keppra/simple-crud/README.md

 # simple-crud
-Android App for an CRUD example application
+Android App for a CRUD example application